 16. Island mocktail | Tropical and milky

 Add some healthy fat to your sips: Have a mocktail with coconut milk!
-This cross between a cocktail and tropical smoothie is perfect for Tiki Tuesdays, a beach flick, or really anytime you’re craving summertime vibes.
+This cross between a cocktail and a tropical smoothie is perfect for Tiki Tuesdays, a beach flick, or really any time you’re craving summertime vibes.

 17. Hibiscus mocktail | Light and floral

-This mocktail gets its vibrant hue from one special ingredient that you might have in your kitchen already.
+This mocktail gets its vibrant hue from one special ingredient you might already have in your kitchen.

-Just because you’re sober doesn’t mean you have to suffer from boredom.
+Skipping alcohol doesn’t mean you have to stick to boring drinks.
 These recipes for booze-free sips feature everything from herbalicious shrubs to homemade spiced syrups.
 Cheers to that!